A Guide to Difficult Feedback Conversations

 1) Document the conversation

 From a risk mitigation angle, documenting feedback conversations provides evidence that issues were addressed.
 It also offers a history of the performance of the employee.
 There should be a standard way to document both praise and constructive feedback in every organization.
-These tools can include pen-and-paper, Google sheets, or simple feedback softwares (check out Pavestep's continuous feedback solution).
+These tools can include pen-and-paper, Google sheets, or simple feedback softwares (check out Pavestep's continuous feedback software).

 As mentioned earlier, it is helpful that the employee has access to the feedback - often when difficult or bad news is given, important details of a conversation can be missed and forgotten.
 Employees may want to reread or reference the feedback after they have had a chance to digest it.
 Past feedback also acts as a benchmark that employees can use to improve their performance, so having it visible to them is important.